mi-erasmusmc/JCdmBuilder/README.md

 _The ETL tab_

+The ETL tab contains information on the location of the data files and the format and how to load them.
 At the top of this tab is a drop down list containing two options.
 For each of the options different fields are shown.
 Next to the drop down list is a field where you can specify a version number.
 The options and their corresponding fields are: